viperleed/viperleed/doc/content/basics/tensor_leed.rst

 The optimization is performed in parallel for a set of individuals which are keeping track of their individual current best configuration, as defined by the parameter :ref:`SEARCH_POPULATION<searchpop>`.
 The starting points for the optimization individuals is defined by :ref:`SEARCH_START<searchstart>`.

-For each search step (called "generation"), a new grid point in the paramter space is selected *randomly*, but based on a probability distribution centered on the current position.
+For each search step (called "generation"), a new grid point in the parameter space is selected *randomly*, but based on a probability distribution centered on the current position.
-The R-factor is calculated for the selected paramter combination and **only if** the R-factor for the new configuration is lower then for the previous configuration, the individual updates their stored best configuration (and thus the center of the proability distribution).
+The R-factor is calculated for the selected parameter combination and **only if** the R-factor for the new configuration is lower then for the previous configuration, the individual updates their stored best configuration (and thus the center of the probability distribution).
 The width of the probability distribution is determined by the current R-factor and the parameters :ref:`SEARCH_CONVERGENCE<search_convergence>`  and :ref:`GAUSSIAN_WIDTH<rmut>`.

-Furthermore, as defined by the paramter :ref:`SEARCH_CULL<search_cull>` when ever :ref:`partial convergence<search_convergence>` is reached, a portion of the search population can be dropped and re-initialized to get out of local minima.
+Furthermore, as defined by the parameter :ref:`SEARCH_CULL<search_cull>` when ever :ref:`partial convergence<search_convergence>` is reached, a portion of the search population can be dropped and re-initialized to get out of local minima.

 ..
 [1] There are exceptions, in which the same LEED pattern can result.
 For example, on an fcc(111) surface, a (:math:`2\times2`) reconstruction and a (:math:`1\times2`) with domains would give the same qualitative pattern.